Managing Noise Exposure

 7. Provide employees with personal hearing protection.

-Hearing protectors, such as ear defenders and earplugs, should only be considered as a last resort.
-This is because it relies on an employee remembering to use it, and using it correctly, to be effective.
+Hearing protectors, such as ear defenders and earplugs, should be considered a last resort.
+This is because it relies on an employee remembering to use it and using it correctly.

-We will look at three of the most common forms of hearing protection below, but it is advisable to seek specialist help when choosing ear protection.
+We will look at three of the most common forms of hearing protection below.
+You should seek specialist help when choosing ear protection.

 Ear defenders